 CV (Curriculum Vitae)

-Since 2012 I have been running my business called MO-Labs.
+Since 2012 I run my business called MO-Labs.
 I create mathematical sculptures (e.g. using 3d printing or laser-in-glass) and other mathematical objects such as mathematical models, mathematical illustrations, interactive illustrations, mathematical software, websites, etc. Moreover, I give talks about historical and modern math objects.
 Another focus is the creation of math-related exhibitions.

 Although I am not affiliated to any university, I frequently teach at different universities, including teaching for elderly people in the 50plus program of the Johannes Gutenberg University at Mainz, and basic courses related to algebra and geometry at the applied Rhein-Main university at Wiesbaden and/or Rüsselsheim, near Frankfurt.
-For my lecture on mathematics for computer scientists I was awarded a teaching award in 2012 which was awarded to me by the computer science students at Saarland University.
+For my lecture on mathematics for computer scientists I was awarded a teaching award in 2012 by the computer science students at Saarland University.

 As you may see from the positions mentioned below,

 - my first research focus was algebraic geometry with computational and historical aspects, about 1999-now (still now as part of my business),

 - then applications of this to computer science and architecture, with a focus on geometric modeling, about 2006-now (still now as part of my business),

 - then applications of this to math didactics, about 2009-now (still now as part of my business),

 - and finally applications of this to the history of mathematics with a focus on 19th century mathematics, in particular mathematical 3d-models created during this period, about 2003-now (still now as part of my business).